-All Goalkeepers in this "Under 18" age category must wear a facemask constructed in such a way that neither a puck nor a stick blade can penetrate the openings.
+All goalkeepers in this "Under 18" age category must wear a face mask constructed in such a way that neither a puck nor a stick blade can penetrate the openings.
+The substitute goalkeeper must wear a face mask when sitting on the Players' bench.